 - The cookies won’t spread much when they bake so I like to form the dough into cookie shapes before baking them.
 You will want to shape the dough into circles and then flatten the dough a bit before baking them.
 The cookies will puff up quite a bit as they bake but won’t spread much so if you shape them before they go in the oven, they will hold that shape as they bake.

-Be warned though – these pumpkin chocolate chip cookies are hard to resist and I’m embarrassed to say how many I ate after I finished photographing them.
+Be warned though – These cookies are hard to resist and I’m embarrassed to say how many I ate after I finished photographing them.
 I barely had enough left over to share with my family!
 That’s okay, though, because I’m sure I’ll be making a few more batches before fall is over.

 - 1 cup canned pumpkin puree

 - 1 cup white sugar

 - 1 large egg